Transportation Development Credits Frequently Asked Questions

 - If an agency is certified to receive TDCs through the Policy Bundle, how long does it have to use the TDCs it is awarded?

 - Agencies will have one year from the time it is deemed eligible to program the TDCs to projects.
-After that time, any TDCs that are not programmed in the TIP will be returned to the regional pool for reuse in the next year.
+After that time, any TDCs that are not programmed in the TIP or allocated to projects through a Call for Projects or funding initiative will be returned to the regional pool for reuse in the next year.
 Agencies will generally have 4 opportunities through the quarterly TIP Modification cycles to program their TDCs.
 In years that a new TIP is being developed, there may only be 3 cycles to enter projects.

 - How long does an agency have to sign a project agreement when TDCs are involved?